Federal Student Aid (FAFSA)

 Much of the Institutional Financial Aid is funded by donations to specific scholarship funds.
 Some of our established funds include:

 Costa Deir International Leadership Scholarship, The Founder’s Heritage Scholarship, Ron Taylor Scholarship, Ruth Rodriguez International Scholarship, Mefus Edwards Scholarship, Paul and Gloria Johansson Scholarship, Hugh Seager Memorial Scholarship, Joshua David Pieper Scholarship.
-You can read more about these scholarships here.
+For information on eligibility, please visit this the Endowed & Funded Scholarships page.

-Students who are given the position of RA are awarded $1,000 per academic year.
+Students who are selected for the position of RA are awarded $1,000 per academic year.

 Applied Ministry Certificate Scholarship